The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 You don’t have to have a substantial business to take advantage of this either.
 Did you sell a couple old coats on Poshmark last year?
 Chances are the IRS will consider it a small business.

-I currently pay a whopping $0 for home internet, thanks to writing off a portion, using a work-sponsorship perk to pay the rest, and calling annually to renew my new-customer discount.
+I currently pay well under $35 effective rate for home internet, thanks to writing off a portion, using a work-sponsorship perk to pay the rest, and calling annually to renew my new-customer discount.

 …it all adds up to $720 per year in savings; not a bad hourly rate for two hours of work a year!